 At a certain frequency and angle of incidence, the bending oscillation of the partition will be amplified and the Acoustic Energy will be transmitted through the partition almost without attenuation.

 Critical FrequencyThe lowest frequency at which the Coincidence Effect occurs in a partition is obtained when the incident sound waves graze the partition (parallel with it).
 This frequency is called the critical frequency in building acoustics.

-DampingThe dissipation of vibratory energy in solid media and structures with time or distance.
+DampingThe dissipation of vibratory energy in solid structures over time and space.
 It is analogous to the absorption of sound in air.

 Decibel (dB)Sound level in decibels as a logarithmic ratio.
 Sound intensity described in decibels. i.e.: